+DECEMBER 31,

+MARCH 31, 1997 1996 1995 1994 1993 1992

+(DOLLARS IN THOUSANDS)

-MARCH 31, 1997 1996 1995 1994 1993 1992 (D OLLARS IN THOUSANDS) Single-family residential loans Multi-family residential loans Consumer loans \$ 87,847 664 \$ 111,980 13,657 729 \$ 221,927 \$ 28,694 1,169 16,825 83,845 1,623 . , \$ 754 \$ 88,511 \$ 126,366 \$ 251,790 \$ 102,293 \$ 101,066 \$ 754
+Single-family residential loans Multi-family residential loans Consumer loans \$ 87,847 664 \$ 111,980 13,657 729 44,919

+\$ 88,511 \$ 126,366 \$ 251,790 \$ 102,293 \$ 101,066 \$ 754

-Although the Company's loans available for sale are secured by properties located nationwide, currently a substantial majority of such loans are single-family residential loans to non-conforming borrowers originated primarily in the western states, particularly California.
+Although the Company's loans available for sale are secured by properties located nationwide, currently a substantial majority of such loans are sub-prime single-family residential loans originated primarily in the western states, particularly California.
 As a result, \$25.3 million or 28.6% of the Company's loans available for sale at March 31, 1997 were secured by properties located in California.

 SINGLE-FAMILY RESIDENTIAL LOANS.
 Since late 1994, the Company's lending activities have included the origination and purchase of single-family residential loans to borrowers who because of prior credit problems, the absence of a credit history or other factors are unable or unwilling to qualify as borrowers for a single-family residential loan under guidelines of the FNMA and FHLMC ("conforming loans") and who have substantial equity in the properties which secure the loans.
-Loans to non-conforming borrowers are perceived by the Company as being advantageous because they generally have higher interest rates and origination and servicing fees and generally lower loan-to-value ratios than conforming loans and because the Company's expertise in the servicing and resolution of non-performing loans can be utilized in underwriting such loans, as well as to address loans acquired pursuant to this program which become non-performing after acquisition.
+Loans to non-conforming borrowers are perceived by the Company as being advantageous because they generally have higher interest rates and origination and servicing fees and generally lower loan-to-value ratios than conforming loans and because the Company's expertise in the servicing and resolution of non-performing loans acquired pursuant to this program which become non-performing after acquisition.

-Through 1996, the Company acquired single-family residential loans to non-conforming borrowers primarily through a correspondent relationship with Admiral and, to a lesser extent, correspondent relationships with three other financial services companies.
+Through 1996, the Company acquired sub-prime single-family residential loans primarily through a correspondent relationship with Admiral and, to a lesser extent, correspondent relationships with three other financial services companies.
 Correspondent institutions originate loans based on guidelines provided by the Company and promptly sell the loans to the Company on a servicing-released basis.

-In order to solidify and expand its sources of single-family residential loans to non-conforming borrowers, the Company, through OFS, acquired substantially all of the assets of Admiral on April 30, 1997.
+In order to solidify and expand its sources of sub-prime single-family residential loans, the Company, through OFS, acquired substantially all of the assets of Admiral in a transaction which closed on May 1, 1997.
 See "Business--Subsidiaries."
-At the time of acquisition, Admiral engaged in lending to non-conforming borrowers on a retail basis through 11 loan production offices located in California and on a wholesale basis from independent mortgage brokers and correspondent lending institutions located in California and eleven other states.
-In connection with the acquisition of assets from Admiral, the Bank transferred its retail and wholesale single-family residential lending to non-conforming borrowers operations to OFS, which included, among other things, transferring its rights under contracts with brokers and correspondent lending institutions and its rights and obligations under leases to six loan production offices recently opened by it, which are located in California, Illinois, Massachusetts, Oregon, Utah and Wisconsin.
-OFS currently conducts its business on a retail basis through 17 loan production offices located in six states and plans on opening an additional 10 such offices in 1997.
+At the time of acquisition, Admiral engaged in sub-prime lending on a retail and wholesale basis through 11 loan production offices located in California and independent mortgage brokers and correspondent lending institutions located in California and eleven other states.
+In connection with the Company's acquisition of assets from Admiral, the Bank transferred its retail and wholesale sub-prime single-family residential lending operations to OFS, which included, among other things, transferring its rights under contracts with brokers and correspondent lending institutions and its rights and obligations under leases to six loan production offices recently opened by it, which are located in California, Illinois, Massachusetts, Oregon, Utah and Wisconsin.
+OFS currently conducts its business on a retail and wholesale basis through 17 loan production offices located in six states and plans on opening an additional 10 such offices in 1997.
 OFS' principal sources of funds consist of (i) two lines of credit with unaffiliated parties which aggregate \$250 million and are secured by the mortgage loans acquired with such lines and (ii) a \$30 million unsecured, subordinated credit facility provided by the Company to OFS at the time of the acquisition of substantially all of the assets of Admiral.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity, Commitments and Off-Balance Sheet Risks.